juleshenry/superwand/README.md

   </tr>
 </table>

-# Arbitrary color replacement on posterized images, based on a theme
+# Given an image and a color theme, apply it to main regions
 ## Example:
 ```python3 superwand.py examples/images/zebra.png 'Urban'```